CastIehard/LLM-Training-Pipeline/README.md

 - **HTML to Markdown conversion**: Converts HTML to clean Markdown format via pipeline
 - **Content cleaning**: Uses regex patterns to remove URLs, emails, and other junk
 - **Hash-based file naming**: Generates SHA256 hash from content for unique file naming
-- **Metadata tracking**: Creates JSON index with source URL, keywords, timestamps, and more
+- **Metadata tracking**: Creates JSON index with source URL, depth level, timestamps, and more

 ## Installation